-For the three months ended June 30, 2022, the quarterly change in estimate resulted in a net \$30.1 million decrease to revenue for tests in which the performance obligation of delivering the test results was met in prior periods. \$24.2 million of this decrease is related to the years December 31, 2021 and prior.
+During the second quarter of 2022, the Company recorded \$30.1 million decrease to revenue for tests in which the performance obligation of delivering the test results was met in the first quarter of 2022 and prior years. \$24.2 million of this decrease is related to the years December 31, 2021 and prior.
 The change in estimate is a result of changes in the estimated transaction price due to contractual adjustments, obtaining updated information from payors and patients that was unknown at the time the performance obligation was met and potential and actual settlements with third party payors.
 As described in more detail below, third-party payors may decide to deny payment or seek to recoup payments for tests performed by the Company for a number of reasons and, as a result, the Company may be required to refund payments already received, and the Company's revenues may be subject to retroactive adjustment as a result.
 The Company processes requests for recoupment from third-party payors in the ordinary course of its business and reflects in the Company's transaction price estimations.
 See "-Certain payor matters" below for further details regarding an ongoing matter related to certain overpayments the Company allegedly received from a third-party payor; the Company has established certain liabilities and reversed certain of its previously recorded revenue as a result of this matter and other potential settlements with payors.